molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 `Chem.BondProperty.AROMATICITY_FLAG`_, respectively.
-For the perception of atom/bond aromaticity the `CDPL.Chem`_ package provides the function `Chem.setAromaticityFlags()`_ which expects the `Chem.MolecularGraph`_ instance as first argument and the value of the *overwrite* flag (see section `Implicit Hydrogen Count Calculation`_ for information) as second argument.
-Whether a ring is aromatic or not depends on its size as well as the value of several `Chem.Atom`_ and `Chem.Bond`_ properties of the respective ring atoms and bonds.
+For the perception of atom/bond aromaticity the `CDPL.Chem`_ package provides the function `Chem.setAromaticityFlags()`_ which expects the `Chem.MolecularGraph`_ instance as first argument and the value of the *overwrite* flag (see section `Implicit Hydrogen Count Calculation`_ for more information) as second argument.
+Whether a ring is aromatic or not depends on its size as well as the values of several `Chem.Atom`_ and `Chem.Bond`_ properties of the respective ring atoms and bonds.
 Furthermore, for the construction of fused ring systems, the SSSR of the parent molecular graph must be available.